 Re-Scoring of the Examination for Unsuccessful Candidates

-Unsuccessful candidates may request one final, hand scoring of their examination, by providing a written request, stating PEBC Identification number, and enclosing the required fee.
+Unsuccessful candidates may request one final, hand scoring of their examination, by providing a written request, stating their PEBC Identification number, and enclosing the required fee.

 This hand scoring is only to confirm correct tabulation of your score.
 All such requests must be received within 60 days of the release of results of the examination.
 Later requests will NOT be accepted.
 Also, no requests for re-scoring of previous examinations will be accepted.

 The content, methodology, standards, or assessment criteria of the Pharmacist Evaluating Examination are not subject to review or appeal by unsuccessful candidates or their agents.
 (Refer to: Quality Assurance Processes for the Examination)